Jeff Robinson, Josh Loeser, Josiah Loeser and Tim Wang were honored by USA Gymnastics.

-While helping the Falcons to four consecutive USAG National Championship titles, Robinson was named the USAG Assistant Coach of the Year during each of his first three seasons.
-In addition to the team titles at the USAG Championships, Air Force has claimed four straight titles at the All-Academy Championships, posted its best-ever finish at the NCAA National Qualifier and set 14 Academy records since Robinson's arrival.
+Prior to his appointment as head coach, Robinson spent five seasons as an assistant for the Falcons’ squad.
+While helping Air Force to five consecutive USAG National Championship team titles, Robinson was named the USAG Assistant Coach of the Year four times (2011, 2012, 2013, 2015).
+In addition to the team titles at the USAG Championships, Air Force claimed five straight titles at the All-Academy Championships, posted its best-ever finish at the NCAA National Qualifier and set 14 Academy records during Robinson’s time as an assistant.

 He is the co-founder and owner of Gymnastics University LLC, a gymnastics business consultancy firm that assists in areas ranging from facility development and construction to freelance teaching and coaching to business development and staff development.

 Robinson spent many years working in the entertainment division at Walt Disney World Resort.
 He was a principal performer for multiple live-action shows, including Indiana Jones Epic Stunt Spectacular, Fantasmic and Lights, Motors, Action Extreme Stunt Show.
 He also worked as a stunt manager, where he recruited and trained new players, evaluated performances, wrote operational guidelines and safety procedures and inspected the facility.